Tiimber/terminal-notification/README.md

 [**Project home**] [1]

-*Currently supporting Mac OS X 10.8+ and most Linux variants, or using Growl (but requires some manual install)*
+*Currently supporting Mac OS X 10.8+ and most Linux variants, or using Growl (but requires a bit more manual install)*

 Mac OS X
 --------